About Starr Library

 Artifacts in the Library

-The large wooden cabinet on the right side of the main reading room, in front of the staff offices was built for the Japanese Pavilion of the 1893 World's Columbian Exhibition in Chicago.
+The large wooden cabinet across from the library entrance, behind the service desk, was built for the Japanese Pavilion of the 1893 World's Columbian Exhibition in Chicago.
 It is based on a design at Toshogu, the mausoleum of Tokugawa Ieyasu, in Nikko, Japan, which in turn was based on Chinese designs.

-The stained glass windows featuring Justice, on the east side of the reading room, were donated by Anna Chesebrough Wildey in 1913, in memory of her husband, Pierre Westcott Wildey.
+The stained glass windows featuring Justice, on the east side of the reading room, were donated to the Law Library, which was then housed in what is now our library, by Anna Chesebrough Wildey in 1913, in memory of her husband, Pierre Westcott Wildey.
 He had a BA from Columbia, 1860; an MA, and LLB, 1863; as well as a master's degree from Yale, 1865.